Don Warrington

-Don Warrington MBE (born Donald Williams, 23 May 1951) is a Trinidadian-born British actor.
+Don Warrington MBE (born Don Williams, 23 May 1951) is a Trinidadian-born British actor.
 He is best known for playing Philip Smith in the ITV sitcom Rising Damp (1974–78), and Commissioner Selwyn Patterson in the BBC detective series Death in Paradise (2011–present).
+His son, Jake Fairbrother, is also an actor.

 He was appointed Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours.

 Early life

-Warrington was born in Trinidad, but moved to England with his mother and brother at a young age, while his sister stayed in Trinidad.
-He was brought up in Newcastle upon Tyne.
+Warrington was born in Trinidad but moved to Newcastle upon Tyne with his mother and brother at the age of seven, whilst his sister stayed in Trinidad.
 His father, Basil Kydd, was a Trinidadian politician who died in 1958.

-Warrington attended Harris College (now the University of Central Lancashire) and trained as an actor at the Drama Centre London.
-As there was already an actor called Don Williams when he joined Equity, he took the stage surname "Warrington" after Warrington Road, the street he grew up on.
+Warrington attended Harris College (now the University of Lancashire) and trained as an actor at the Drama Centre London.
+As there was already an actor called Don Williams when he joined Equity, he took the stage surname Warrington after Warrington Road, the street he grew up in.
 He started acting in repertory theatre at the age of 17.

 Career

 Television and film

-Warrington is best known for playing Philip Smith in Rising Damp, from 1974 to 1978, alongside Leonard Rossiter, Richard Beckinsale, and Frances de la Tour.
+Warrington originally became well known for playing Philip Smith in Rising Damp, from 1974 to 1978, alongside Leonard Rossiter, Richard Beckinsale, and Frances de la Tour.
 Warrington also appeared as series regular in the crime drama C.A.T.S.
-Eyes, as government contact Nigel Beaumont (1985–1987); in Impact Earth (2007) playing General Harris; and in New Street Law as Judge Ken Winyard.
+Eyes, as government contact Nigel Beaumont (1985–1987); as General Harris in Impact Earth (2007), and as Judge Ken Winyard in New Street Law.

 In 1993 Warrington played television reporter Graham Gaunt in To Play the King, the second part of the BBC's House of Cards trilogy.

 He has had smaller roles in many programmes including Red Dwarf, Lovejoy, Manchild, and Diamond Geezer.
 Warrington portrayed the founder of Time Lord society, Rassilon, in several Doctor Who audio plays, and also appeared as the President of an alternative-universe Great Britain in the Doctor Who episode "Rise of the Cybermen" (2006).
 Soon after, he recorded an abridged audio book of the Doctor Who novel The Art of Destruction by Stephen Cole.

 He is one of the interviewees on the BBC 2 series Grumpy Old Men, and he appears in a series of Kenco coffee advertisements in the United Kingdom in which he plays an African coffee plantation owner.
 He regularly provides voice-overs for both BBC television and radio.

 Warrington has also appeared in BBC1 sitcom The Crouches, which aired from 9 September 2003 until 2005.
 He played Bailey, who was Roly's boss at a London Underground station in South London.
 Roly was played by Robbie Gee.
 Warrington played the role of the Hospital Chaplain in Casualty, assuming the role of Trevor.
 He also starred in the 2010 film It's a Wonderful Afterlife.

 He also appeared in Grange Hill as Mr Peters, the father of pupil Lauren Peters.